 - Taking your foster(s) to the adoption sites on the weekends and medical appointments

-Fostering is when you have one or more cats or kittens in your home, usually in a bathroom or a laundry room.
-It’s important that the room not have furniture that cats or kittens can hide under or behind.
-Your task as a foster is to socialize the cat(s) through plenty of loving contact and attention.
+Fostering is when you have one or more cats or kittens in your home, usually in a bathroom or a laundry room or a separate space in your home.

 What kind of cats need foster care?